Reactor™ - The manual

 HoldGroup

-Special VirtualTrigger type to facilitate usecases like a Joystick HoldGroup with multiple RCPs 1
+Special Virtual Trigger type designed for use cases like a Joystick Hold Group with multiple RCPs 1.

-Creating and configuring Virtual Triggers
+Creating and Configuring Virtual Triggers

-2. After creating a trigger select either a Condition, Parameter Reference or time schedule.
+2. After creating a trigger, select either a Condition, Parameter Reference, or time schedule.

 3. Click Create to create a Behavior.
-Make an edit

 Configuring 'Schedule' Virtual Triggers

-The syntax works in the following way
+The syntax works as follows:

 Field nameSecondsMinutesHoursDay of monthMonthDay of week